icub-tech-iit/documentation/mkdocs/tendons_icub/docs/neck.md

 # NECK V2

+Here is the table showing the visual differences in between the First version of the iCub neck and the updated version 2 neck (NECK V2)

 |      <center> Neck V1 - First 2 DOFs </center>      |      <center> Neck V2 - First 2 DOFs </center>      |
 | :-------------------------------------------------: | :-------------------------------------------------: |
 | <img src ="../img/neck/neck_V1.png" height = 300px> | <img src ="../img/neck/neck_V2.png" height = 300px> |

-The second release of the head has 2 tendons and a differential joint to actuate the first 2 DoFs of the neck compared to the 2 serial joints from the one of the previous version V1 make it more robust, powerful and reliable.
+The second release of the neck has 2 tendons and two differential joints to actuate the first 2 DoFs of the neck compared to the 2 serial joints of the previous version of the neck (V1).

+**It makes it more robust, powerful and reliable.**
 [<i class="fa fa-flag fa-1x"></i> **ITA**](italiano.md#position009a)